ibericode/koko-analytics-standalone/README.md

 # Koko Analytics

-Open-source, self-hosted and privacy-friendly website analytics.
+> This project is still in early development and a stable version has not yet been released.

-> This project is still in development and a stable version has not yet been released.
-We expect to be able to release our first stable version in Q2 of 2025.
+Koko Analytics is a PHP application that you can self-host to provide you with simple, open-source, lightweight (< 850 bytes) and privacy-friendly website analytics.

-This repository is a ported version of the [Koko Analytics plugin for WordPress](https://www.kokoanalytics.com/), but built on top of Symfony framework.
+It aims to be a simple alternative to Google Analytics that respects the privacy of your visitors.
+Nothing visitor specific is tracked, only aggregated counts.

 <figure>
   <img src="https://raw.githubusercontent.com/koko-analytics/standalone/main/public/screenshot.png" alt="Screenshot of the Koko Analytics dashboard" loading="lazy" width="830">